l7mp/learning-go/99-labs/07-service-mesh/README.md

 One of the most powerful features of Istio is that it provides programmatic access to the way Kubernetes forwards HTTP requests/responses between pods.
 This feature set is collectively called *traffic management*.
 Examples are:
 - *Request routing*: route HTTP requests based on HTTP host field, header fields, cookies, to multiple versions of a microservice, rewrite HTTP request and response headers, etc.
 - *Load balancing:* choose precisely how to distribute requests across service pods.
-- *Resilience*: the usual assortment of resilience patterns, like retry/timeout, circuit breaking, rate limiting, etc., provided by Istio *automatically* to your microservices, without you having to code anything in your code.
+- *Resilience*: the usual assortment of resilience patterns, like retry/timeout, circuit breaking, rate limiting, etc., provided by Istio *automatically* to your microservices, without you having to code anything in your app.
 - *Fault injection*: randomly inject HTTP faults to test the resiliency of an application.
 - *Traffic shifting, canary deployments and A/B testing*: migrate traffic from an old to new version of a service.
 - *Traffic mirroring*: replicate and route a subset of your traffic from the cluster to an external service for, say, lawful interception, recording or debugging.

-Below we highlight a couple of simple examples for Istio traffic management; we encourage you to discover and try all tutorials from the [Istio documentation](https://istio.io/latest/docs/tasks/traffic-management).
+Below we highlight a couple of simple examples for Istio traffic management feature set, We encourage you to discover and try all tutorials from the [Istio documentation](https://istio.io/latest/docs/tasks/traffic-management).

 ### Request routing

 Suppose that we have developed a new version of our SplitDim app and now we want to test it out *inside* a real, production workload.
 To minimize the blast radius, we want to route only a subset of API requests to the new version, say, we may want to send the HTTP requests that contain the HTTP header `user:test` to the new software version, let's call that `splitdim-2`, and everything else should go to the legacy code running in the `splitdim` service.
 We, however, will let the two versions to use the same key-value store service (`kvstore`).
-Then, the DevOps engineer could simply test out the new version by setting the HTTP header `user:test` on the test requests, without interfering with the normal traffic.
+Then, the DevOps engineer could simply test out the new version by setting the HTTP header `user:test` on the test requests, which will be directed by Istio to the workload that runs the new version of the code, without interfering with the normal traffic that does not have the header set.

 Here is how to realize this setup in Istio:

 1. We will use the same SplitDim code for "simulating" the old and a new versions for simplicity (but feel free to build a separate image and add some changes if you want), but the name will be `splitdim-2`.

-So add a new `splitdim-2` Deployment and Service as a perfect copy of the Kubernetes manifest we used to deploy `splitdim`, but make sure to rename all `splitdim` references to `splitdim-2` (including labels!).
+   Aadd a new `splitdim-2` Deployment and Service using a copy of the Kubernetes manifest we used to deploy `splitdim`, but make sure to rename all `splitdim` references to `splitdim-2` (including labels, but not including the ConfigMap so that the two versions will talk to the same `kvstore` service).

    If all goes well, listing your pods and services should show something like the below:
    ```shell